Is There A Cure For Hate?

 But it's a problem and topic that America has "tended to hide or minimize," he adds.

-That willful denial, Simi says, has left many non-profits, social workers and police and other interventionists largely flying blind.
+That willful denial, Simi says, has left many nonprofits, social workers and police and other interventionists largely flying blind.

 "There really haven't been much resources, attention, time, energy devoted to developing efforts to counter that form of violent extremism."